Alibaba to sell Zomato shares worth $200 mln via block deal - report

-BENGALURU, Nov 29 (Reuters) - Chinese e-commerce giant Alibaba Group Holding Ltd 9988.HK plans to sell a stake of about 3% in Indian food delivery firm Zomato Ltd ZOMT.NS worth $200 million through a block deal, CNBC Awaaz reported on Tuesday, citing sources.
+BENGALURU, Nov 29 (Reuters) - Alibaba Group Holding Ltd 9988.HK plans to sell a stake of about 3% in Indian food delivery firm Zomato Ltd ZOMT.NS worth $200 million through a block deal, CNBC Awaaz reported on Tuesday, citing sources.

+The Chinese e-commerce giant, through its finance affiliate Ant Group 688688.SS, currently owns a 13.3% stake in Zomato, according to Refinitiv data.

+Alibaba and Zomato did not immediately respond to Reuters requests for comment.

 (Reporting by Rama Venkat in Bengaluru)